cssinjs/jss/docs/react-jss.md

 )
 ```

-You can also additionally use the `classNamePrefix` prop in order to add the app/subtree name to each class name.
+You can also additionally use the `classNamePrefix` prop to add the app/subtree name to each class name.
 This way you can see which app generated a class name in the DOM view.

 ```javascript